Many first-time restaurateurs, bar owners, or liquor store owners are confused about the process of obtaining a California liquor license.

 - A list of your liquor license expenses such as the license fee

-- Personal background profiles of all persons who have financial interest in the business
+- Personal background profiles of all persons who have a financial interest in the business

 - Personal and financial history affidavits